ad1tyaaa/100days/round-1.md

 **Progress :** Solved Coding Problems on Arrays.

 **Final Thoughts :** I didn't solve too many problems, but, it felt good to be back.
 I am going totry my best to be consistent from now on.
 I solved 5 problems I think.
 The "Triplet Sum" and "Sort 0 1 2" i'll solve tomorrow.
 I got stuck in almost every problem today, but, still I think it's going to get better. 🥲

+## day 9 : 22 August 2023

+**Progress :** Did a revision of everything I studied up until now and solved a bunch of Basic Coding Problems.

+**Final Thoughts :** I solved some coding problems today, and also did a revision.
+Need to be consistent. 😣😣😣